Koala Mattress Review & Guide

-When it comes to comfort, each mattress is described to have the right amount of ‘sink’ and ‘bounce’ to support your body while you sleep.
-The Kloudcell foam is claimed to mimic the feel of memory foam and latex mattresses, while the Ecofoam support layer claimed to ensure durability and support.
+When it comes to comfort, each mattress is described to have the right amount of ‘sink’ and ‘bounce’ to support your body while you sleep, although it’s best to try out a few mattresses to ensure you’re not left tossing and turning over your decision.

 The online brand offers free shipping and returns, with customers in some metro areas eligible to receive the mattress within 4 hours.
 Depending on where you live, Soft Landing may also be able to remove and recycle your old mattress for you.
 But if you’re unsure whether the Koala Mattress is your perfect match, the 120-night trial allows you to try the bed-in-a-box and return it for a full refund if it’s not for you.
 The product also comes with a 10-year warranty.